snet-al/baseknowledge_main/Scrum/Team/PO.md

 - Clarifying requirements and acceptance criteria
 - Ensuring items are well understood by the Development Team
 - Preparing items to be ready for upcoming Sprints

+#### 4.4 Task Review and Readiness Process

+Before a Product Backlog item is considered ready for development, it goes through a structured review process to ensure clarity, feasibility, and value.

+This process includes the following phases:

+**1. Refinement**
+- Clarifying the requirement and expected outcome
+- Splitting large items into smaller tasks
+- Defining acceptance criteria
+- Removing ambiguity

+**2. Execution Preparation**
+- Validating technical feasibility with the Development Team
+- Identifying dependencies and constraints
+- Aligning with system architecture
+- Estimating effort and complexity

+**3. User Perspective (Business Validation)**
+- Ensuring the task solves a real user problem
+- Validating usability and logical flow
+- Checking edge cases and expected behavior
+- Confirming business value

+**4. Developer Perspective (Technical Validation)**
+- Ensuring the task is clear and implementable
+- Verifying completeness of technical details
+- Confirming testability
+- Eliminating uncertainties before development

+**5. Final (Ready for Development)**
+- Acceptance criteria are finalized
+- No open questions or blockers remain
+- Priority is confirmed
+- The item meets the Definition of Ready and is ready to be taken into a Sprint